Animal baboon. Baboon. Amorous affairs: love and reproduction of baboons

 General signs and appearance

-The dog-headed monkey, or baboon, is a narrow-nosed primate.
+The dog-headed monkey, or baboon, is a narrow-nosed primates.
 They are very smart, live in large groups, strictly observing the foundations and traditions of the pack.
 The baboon is distinguished by the following external characteristics:

 • Long and thin tail, reaching an average of 50-70 centimeters.